mhurley100/pands-project/README.md

 ### Observe data:

 In the command line interface run Iris-1.py and observe the output.
-From the statisics generated in Iris-1.py it is evident that the standard deviation for all three species of Iris is low therefore the results indiciate that the data samples are reasonably close to the mean and therefore predictable.
+From the statistics generated in Iris-1.py it is evident that the standard deviation for all three species of Iris is low therefore the results indicate that the data samples are reasonably close to the mean and therefore predictable.

 Petal width stands out as an identifier for Iris class.
 Petal width observations:
 - Iris-Virginica has the widest petals.
 1.4 - 2.5 (1.8 to 2.5 is always Virginica)